 11. Side Plank Pose / Vasishtasana

-From plank pose, shift onto the side of your right foot, so that your right foot and right hand support the entire weight of your body.
-Your left foot rests on your right, and the left hand rests on the left hip.
+From the plank pose, shift onto the side of your right foot, so that your right foot and right hand support the entire weight of your body.
+Your left foot rests on your right, and the left-hand rests on the left hip.

 The right arm should not be directly below the shoulder, but a little higher.
 Keep your back straight, so that your spine is aligned with your legs.
 Breathe normally.

 Alternately, you may find it easier to support your weight on your elbow instead of your hand.
 In other variations, lift your left arm so that it is vertical.

 You may also lift your left leg, or even try to hold your left foot with your left hand while keeping both leg and arm straight.

 Perform this pose three times on each side, right and left.

 Side plank pose strengthens and tones the arms, legs, and lower back, as well as the abdomen.
 In particular, it targets the oblique muscles, reducing the appearance of love handles.